 Buffing elevates the nails and adds a shine to them.
 It is essential that you remember to buff gently and not too often to avoid spoiling the texture of your nails.

-16. Use A Cuticle Softner To Avoid Brittle Nails
+16. Use A Cuticle Oil To Avoid Brittle Nails

-Treat your nails well.
-Give them regular nourishing treatments to keep them strong and healthy.
+Treat your nails well by giving them regular nourishing treatments.
+A weekly manicure will keep them strong and healthy.

 18. Cut Nails Straight Across